Maths at Westwood

 Children in Years 2-6 will receive a weekly piece of maths homework in addition to the expectation that they practise their times tables at home.

 See marking policy

 Resources and Guidance

-Each year group from Y1 upwards will follow the Focus Maths medium term planning.
+Each year group from Y1 upwards will follow Maths No Problem Planning.
 Our calculation policy outlines the strategies that must be taught in each year group.